anjan2665266/students/README.md

-This is a short project regarding students marking sytem.
+# This is a short project regarding students marking sytem.

 # Clone the code in your directory

 # Open command prompt/terminal
-# Go to project directory (folder where you have colone dthe code)
+# Go to project directory (folder where you have cloned the code)
 # Then Run the following codes

 	docker-compose build